nagasudhirpulla/taming_python/blog/skills/wsl_install.md

 In this post we will install **WSL (Windows Subsystem for Linux)** in Windows to run Linux OS or Linux commands directly from Windows

 ## What is WSL
-WSL (Windows Subsystem for Linux) is a windows feature that can run Linux environments like Ubuntu inside windows OS without installing separate virtual machines or dual bo
+WSL (Windows Subsystem for Linux) is a windows feature that can run Linux environments like Ubuntu inside windows OS without installing separate virtual machines or dual booting

+## Why use WSL
+There can be many use cases like
+* Testing code in Linux environments
+* Running programs or commands in windows that are only available for Linux based OS
+*

 ## Install from command line
 * To install